Barqawiz/Shakkala/README.md

 ### Accuracy Enhancements
 The model can be enhanced to reach more than 95% accuracy with following:<br/>
-- Availability of more modern formed data to train the network. (because current version trained with mostly available historical Arabic data and some modern data)
+- Availability of more formed **modern**  data to train the network. (because current version trained with mostly available historical Arabic data and some modern data)
 - Stack different models

 ## Model Design